dnaeon/go-graph/README.md

 ```

 Consider the following undirected weighted graph.
 The edges in this
-graph represent the distance from vertex to the other.
+graph represent the distance between vertices in the graph.

 ![Example Undirected Weighted Graph](./images/undirected-weighted-1.svg)